ohannadeziderio/wallet/README.md

 <h2 align="center">
-  :receipt: Wallet Api
+  :receipt: Wallet
 </h1>

 ## :bookmark_tabs: Resume of application
-Hi, this project was developed to manage accounts and accounts transactions.
+Hi, this project is an API and it was developed to manage accounts and accounts transactions.

 ## :mag_right: Getting Started